chrisumphlett/zoomr/cran-comments.md

-## zoomr 0.2.0
+## zoomr 0.3.0

-* BREAKING CHANGE: Due to changes Zoom made to the endpoint that was used for `get_webinar_participants()`, a different endpoint is now being used.
-This endpoint returns different fields, and the resulting data frame will have different columns.
-Switching was important in order to restore the ability to use the `registrant_id` for a participant to join it back to the registration data.
+* Added `get_tracking_sources()` to retrieve visitor and registration count by tracking source for a webinar.

 ## Test environments

-* Developed on and tested with Windows 11, R 4.1
+* Developed on and tested with Windows 11, R 4.3
 * Tested on R-devel with devtools::check_win_devel()
 * Testing against multiple Linux platforms with devtools::check_rhub()